Business Sign-off & Approvals for Jira Cloud

 Ask whether you can later show who approved, what changed, and how approval rules were configured without reconstruction work.

-Ask whether the operating model can scale across projects without flattening every team into one approval pattern.
+Ask whether the operating model can scale across projects without forcing every project into one operating model.

 Business Sign-off is designed for teams that want approvals in Jira Cloud without turning rollout into a workflow redesign project.